 Fun Activities You Can Do in the Cosumnes River Preserve

-Surrounding the Visitor Center is a 4-mile trail that consists of “River Walk Trail” and “Wetlands Walk Trail” that are both relatively flat, while the 7-mile “Howard Ranch Trail,” which lies east of Galt, includes a scenic view of vernal pool, grasslands, and wetlands.
+Surrounding the Visitor Center is a 4-mile trail that consists of the “River Walk Trail” and “Wetlands Walk Trail” which are both relatively flat, while the 7-mile “Howard Ranch Trail,” which lies east of Galt, includes a scenic view of vernal pool, grasslands, and wetlands.

 The preserve also has a 1-mile wheelchair-accessible trail called the “Lost Slough Wetlands Boardwalk,” which is open daily from 8 am to 5 pm.
-Just like the other trails, it also offers an up-close view of the wetlands and waterbirds, in addition to seats that are scattered throughout the trail.
+Similar to other trails, this one also provides an up-close view of the wetlands and waterbirds while featuring scattered seats throughout the trail.

 When going for a hike, make sure that you bring water because there is no fountain or potable water along the trails.
-Also, dogs, bicycles, skateboards, scooters, and other similar vehicles are not allowed on the premises.
+Additionally, the premises prohibit dogs, bicycles, skateboards, scooters, and other similar vehicles.

-The calm waterways of the Cosumnes River are perfect for kayaking or canoeing (motorized boats are prohibited).
+Perfect for kayaking or canoeing, the calm waterways of the Cosumnes River do not permit motorized boats.
 And because it is the only free-flowing (undammed) river that flows from the Sierra Nevada Mountains, you’ll get to see the wetlands and oak woodlands in their most “undisturbed” state.